anyahush/the-freefrom-cookbook/README.md

 # The FreeFrom CookBook
-Insert introduction
-Insert deployed link here

-## Table of Contents

-## Project Goals
+The FreeFrom CookBook is an online recipe book specifically catering for those with food allergies and intollerances.
 Last year I was diagnosed with a severe gluten-intollerance.
 Understanding free-from cooking, scrutinising labels and educating friends and family has quickly become part of my everyday life.
 I wanted to create a site where people could explore, create and share allergen free recipes in one place and help educate and promote the importance of understanding food allergies and intollerances.
-Food allergies can be isolating and stressful, so I wanted to create something that a community-feel and helped make free-from easier.
+Food allergies can be isolating and stressful, so I wanted to create something with a community-feel and help make free-from cooking easier.

-The FreeFrom CookBook has been developed as part of my Full Stack Software Development Diploma with Code Insitute.
+The FreeFrom CookBook has been developed for my Backend Development Milestone 3 Project, as part of my Full Stack Software Development Diploma with Code Insitute.

+Deployed site can be viewed [here](https://the-freefrom-cookbook.herokuapp.com/)

+## Table of Contents

+## Project Goals
+- To promote understanding of food allergies and intollerances
+- To create a site where users can easily access information and recipes, in addition to creating and saving their own.
+- To build a mobile-first responsive site that can be accessed across all devices.
+- To display information in user-friendly way, contributing to an overall good user experience.

 ## UX Design